Kaden-16/JMDB/README.md

-# JMDB
+# James Madison Database (JMDb)
-Replica of the IMDB movie website
+Replica of the IMDb movie website